310 Fleming Street Key West, Florida 33040

 Restoration of the Old Monroe County Jail began in early 2020 and is estimated to be finished by mid-2021.
 Monroe County Project Management intends to maintain the building's historical features while making it accessible to the public as a museum.

 The Old Monroe County Jail is located behind the Jefferson B. Browne Courtroom Complex, facing the rear parking lot.
-The site is currently designated with a historical marker, but the Old Monroe County Jail is not yet open to the public.
+The site is currently designated with a historical marker, but the Old Monroe County Jail is not yet open to the public at the time of writing.